rfrankel/OctopressSite/source/_posts/2011-09-16-alexey-and-lev.markdown

 At first Alexey only helped with the diapers, but I worried that was unrewarding.
-As he said "Mommy is the source of all good things, Daddy is the sink for all bad things."
-So, as I mentioned, I tried to give him bottles so he could be a source of milk too.
+As he said "Mommy is the source of all good things, Daddy is the sink for all bad things." <!--more--> So, as I mentioned, I tried to give him bottles so he could be a source of milk too.

 [![Daddy with Bottle][19]][19a]